julianeon/cronos/README.md

 # Setup

-This was created by following this tutorial, and specifying the Cronos smart token address on Ethereum as the address.
+This was created by following the Quick Start tutorial, specifying the Cronos smart token address on Ethereum as the address.

 https://thegraph.com/docs/en/quick-start/